alenoktee/Formulas/README.md

 <img align="center" src="https://github.com/alenoktee/Formulas/blob/master/formula%201.png" width="45%"></img>
 <img align="center" src="https://github.com/alenoktee/Formulas/blob/master/formula%202.png" width="45%"></img>

-The program was developed in 1 days, taking into account switching to other disciplines in the college besides this one.
+The program was developed in few hours, taking into account switching to other disciplines in the college besides this one.

 ## **Briefly about the application:**